Thoop1/Five-Crowns-Card-Game/README.md

 # Five-Crowns-Card-Game-in-C-
 Five Crowns is a rummy-style card game with five suits.
-This project lets you play the game using a command-line interface.
+This project lets you play the game using a command-line interface and is written in C++.